 Holiday Letter from D.C.
 Open Government Coalition

-Coalition founder and board president, Tom Susman, sends this letter to all:
+Coalition board president, Kirsten Mitchell, sends this letter to all:

 Dear Friend of Open Government:

 As the New Year approaches, the D.C.
-Open Government Coalition thanks you for your support and commitment to enhancing the public’s access to government information and ensuring the transparency of the District of Columbia government.
-As with so many other worthy organizations, we are emerging from the pandemic and, fortunately, much stronger and with a keen sense of commitment and dedication to open government and transparency for the District of Columbia.
+Open Government Coalition (DCOGC) thanks you for your support and commitment to enhancing public access to government information and ensuring the transparency of the District of Columbia government.

 As with every new year, we are mindful that there still is a lot of work to do.
 We are confident that with your help and enhanced collaboration with others in the District’s watchdog community, we will meet the mounting challenges and have a productive year.
-But our board consists of all volunteers with their own full-time day jobs, and we find ourselves drawn into more and more open government challenges and opportunities each year.
+But our board consists of all volunteers with their own full-time day jobs, and open government matters grow each year.
+(Reach us any time at firstname.lastname@example.org.)

-The DCOGC also takes no dues — we rely solely on the generosity of people like you.
-Any amount you would contribute would go directly to strengthening what we do.
-Please consider supporting us by making a year-end donation at https://dcogc.org/donate/ or via check to DCOGC, 3901 Argyle Terrace NW, Washington, DC 20011.
-And keep up with open government news and our work all year via the blog; bookmark the link here.
+The D.C.
+OGC takes no dues — we rely solely on the generosity of people like you.
+Any amount you can contribute will go directly to strengthening what we do.
+Please consider supporting us by making a year-end donation at https://dcogc.org/donate/ or via check to D.C.
+OGC, 3901 Argyle Terrace, N.W., Washington, DC 20011.

-On a personal note, I retire in January as DCOGC president, and Kirsten Mitchell, a longtime open government advocate on the federal and local levels, assumes this role.
-I have actively been involved with the Coalition since founding it in 2009 and will continue to remain engaged.
-On behalf of myself and the Coalition, we thank you for your support these many years.
-Together, we can bring more transparency, accountability, and citizen engagement to the District of Columbia Government.
+On a personal note, the past year was my first as D.C.
+OGC president, as I succeeded the Coalition’s founder and guiding light, Tom Susman.
+It has been a pleasure working with the board to continue our work toward bringing more sunshine to D.C. government.
+On behalf of the Coalition, we thank you for your support these many years.
+Together, we can bring more transparency, accountability, and citizen engagement to the District of Columbia government.

 Wishing you a happy holiday season and enjoyable New Year!